Scene 1 – October 14th

 “Your homework, then…” Marigold paused to let us all groan, grinning, then continued, “your homework is to write a short paper – three to five pages, due next week – explaining why you believe two of the three sources are the same or why you believe they’re different.
 Everyone got that?”
-We nodded, and she resumed the lecture, returning to early history to delve into it in more detail.

 “Quinn,” Marigold said to me with a somewhat sad smile.
 “I heard about your father.
 I just wanted to express my sympathies.”

 “Oh,” I blinked up at her, then laughed, running a hand through my hair.
 “Thank you, professor, but he’s fine.”